pelk85/kickstarteranalysis/README.md

-# kickstarteranalysis
+# An Analysis of Kickstarter Campaigns
-Kickstarter from Module 1
+Completed review of all data points analyzed and visualized.